 A few other things I found helpful in shooting those first few weddings back:

-A third photographer for those first few weddings to make pumping breaks easier.
+A Third Photographer- A third photographer for those first few weddings really does make pumping breaks easier.

 Client Meetings + Engagement Sessions

-One of the hardest things to find time for as a new mom were client meeting and engagement sessions.
+The hardest things to find time for as a new mom were client meetings and engagement sessions.
 I was used to being able to travel to my couples for initial meetings and get together at a time most convenient for them.
 Nursing made this a little more difficult!
 I started offering client meetings on weeknights at 8pm at the Starbucks less than a mile from my house.
 The kids are usually in bed by this time and Matt is home and able to take over in case either of them wakes up.
-If the couple is not able to travel to me, I recommend a FaceTime or phone call first!
+If the couple is not able to travel to me, I suggest a FaceTime or phone call first!
 I usually schedule these weeknights after the kids have gone to bed as well.
-Scheduling these meetings got a whole lot easier once the kids started sleeping through the night.
-If you are still in the thick of those first few months, or going through the four month sleep regression, God bless you.
+Setting aside time for client meetings got a whole lot easier once the kids started sleeping through the night.
+If you are still in the thick of those first few months or going through the four month sleep regression, God bless you.

 Before having kids, I offered engagement sessions primarily on weekday afternoons only.
 Now I try to shoot on the weekend if at all possible.
 This is simply because Matt is home to take care of the kids on the weekends.
 If I do need to shoot an engagement session on a weekday, I will hire a sitter.
 I am looking forward to talking more about finding great help next week.
 I truly couldn’t run my business effectively without help!